 Your educators will set the tone for your children every single day they are in care.

 Don’t forget to find out a little bit more about the people who will be teaching your child.
 Asking about their qualifications and their previous experience will give you a better understanding of how their room will run.

 It can be hard to instil a love of learning if you don’t have it yourself.
 Children should be surrounded by people who want to learn and grow so then they will want the same for themselves.

-If you’re looking for a childcare and preschool to tick all these boxes, then register for the MindChamps Tour Day this September.
+If you’re looking for a childcare and preschool to tick all these boxes, then register for the MindChamps tour today.
 Not all childcare centres are created equal so come along and see it for yourself.